 An All-Garden Pass includes access to current garden exhibitions, the Enid A. Haupt Conservatory, the Rock Garden (seasonally) and Native Plant Garden, a Tram Tour, the garden grounds and three art galleries.
 The Garden’s 250 acres are open in all weather conditions, so dress accordingly and wear comfy shoes.
 And by all means, bring a hand-held camera; personal photography is allowed and the gardens make a lovely setting.

 Live jazz, rare spirits, tasty cocktails and an enticing menu?
 Yes, please.
 Fine and Rare is exactly that.
 Guests experience Old New York’s art deco style, with a huge selection of scotch, bourbon, rye, tequila, mezcal, rum and brandy lining its walls.
 A seasonal menu highlights items sourced from local farms.
 A rotating cheese and charcuterie selection features limited-edition cheeses, as well as rare and exotic meats.

 A unique calling card: its Bottle Keep™ program.
 Purchase a favorite bottle from Fine and Rare and enjoy as much as you’d like at your table.
 When you’ve had enough, Fine and Rare tags it with your name and stores it safely.
 How’s that for building a clientele?

-In midtown Manhattan close to Bryant Park, the Theatre District and Times Square — and with the romance-inducing Charlie Palmer Steak on the first floor — Archer wins at love.
-Enjoy a romantic dinner, head up to Spyglass for a handcrafted cocktail with a knockout view and stay overnight in one of Archer’s luxe guest rooms or suites.
+In midtown Manhattan close to Bryant Park, the Theatre District and Times Square — and with the sartorial gastropub AVA Social on the first floor — Archer wins at love.
+Share romance and bar bites, head up to Spyglass for a handcrafted cocktail with a knockout view and stay overnight in one of Archer’s luxe guest rooms or suites.
 Breakfast in bed?
 Why not?